 Notice the J on all of the range finders-do you know what that stands for?
 (Juvenile-which is a fancy word for kid).
-Keep moving through the area until you find the Graphic Novels.

 Notice the range finders next to the graphic novels area-what do you notice that's different about them?
 (Numbers!)
 Anytime you see numbers on the shelves at the public library that means you are in the non-fiction section.